 Winning teams and finalists must agree to the publication of their names, photographs and final paper on the DSATS web site.

 All entries will be distributed to the Drillbotics Committee for the purpose of judging the competition.
-Design features will not be published until after all teams have been judged and a winner is announced.
+Personal information, such as email addresses will not be published, but could be divulged to other teams being copied on competition emails.
+Design features will not be published until all teams have been judged and a winner is announced.
 Previous years’ submittals, reports, photos and similar documentation will be publicly available to foster an open exchange of information that will hopefully lead to faster learning for all participants, both new and experienced.

-DSATS and the SPE cannot provide funding to sanctioned individuals and organizations per current US law.
+DSATS and the SPE cannot provide funding to sanctioned individuals and organizations per current US law or the laws of nations that may host local contests.

 Participants must comply with all local laws applicable to this contest.